input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Confidentiality**: No (public)
 - **Integrity**: Yes (tampering the marker could break multi-signature generation)
-- **Availability**: Yes (the marker is on-chain)
+- **Availability**: Yes (the marker is on-chain).

 #### Era verification key

-The era verification key is in [GitHub](https://raw.githubusercontent.com/input-output-hk/mithril/main/mithril-infra/configuration/release-mainnet/era.vkey) and only modifiable through a merged PR.
+The era verification key is in [GitHub](https://raw.githubusercontent.com/input-output-hk/mithril/main/mithril-infra/configuration/release-mainnet/era.vkey) and is only modifiable through a merged PR.

 - **Confidentiality**: No
 - **Integrity**: No (the protocol enforces integrity checks)
-- **Availability**: Yes (needed to verify the certificate chain)
+- **Availability**: Yes (needed to verify the certificate chain).

 #### Era signing key